annievm3m4vup/Data-Education/README.md

 # Data-Education
-Sex by Educational Attainment for the Population 25 Years and Over
+by Sex by Educational Attainment for the Population 25 Years and Over

 1. Source: ACS 5 years survey